Savièse: Education

 In Savièse about 1,814 or (34.0%) of the population have completed non-mandatory upper secondary education, and 664 or (12.4%) have completed additional higher education (either university or a Fachhochschule).
 Of the 664 who completed tertiary schooling, 63.6% were Swiss men, 27.1% were Swiss women, 3.9% were non-Swiss men and 5.4% were non-Swiss women.

 As of 2000, there were 10 students in Savièse who came from another municipality, while 233 residents attended schools outside the municipality.

 Savièse is home to the Bibliothèque communale library.
 The library has (As of 2008) 9,854 books or other media, and loaned out 20,754 items in the same year.
 It was open a total of 300 days with average of 14 hours per week during that year.

 Cultural Heritage

 Build since 1430, the Torrent-Neuf is a canal pound located in Savièse.
 After successive renovations, it was closed and was no longer in use since 1934.
 In 2005, it was renovated by the municipality and the Association pour la sauvegarde du Torrent-Neuf and since then has become one of the most visited tourist attraction of Savièse.

+Soie Castle is a ruined castle located in Savièse that was constructed during the 13th century and destroyed during the Raron affair.